Pamunkey: Pottery

 The Pamunkey tradition of pottery making dates back to before the English settled Jamestown.
 They have been using clay from the banks of the Pamunkey River since prehistoric times.
 Many continue to use the traditional method.
 To do so, they let the clay dry, then break it into smaller pieces.
 These pieces are soaked in water until reaching the consistency of cream.
 The clay is strained to remove rocks or debris.
 The water is drained and pressed out until the clay is like dough.
 It is then ready to be made into pots.
 Traditional pottery by Pamunkey ancestors of the Woodland Period was strengthened with crushed or burned shells, crushed steatite, river pebbles, or quartz sand.

-In 1932, during the Great Depression, the state of Virginia helped the Pamunkey develop their pottery as a source of income.
+In 1932, during the Great Depression, the Commonwealth of Virginia helped the Pamunkey develop their pottery as a source of income.
 The state set up a program for a pottery school and provided a teacher.
 The state furnished materials for the building, but the tribe built it themselves.
 Tribal members learned methods to increase the speed of manufacture.
 They incorporated firing pottery in a kiln and using glazes into their techniques.
 They learned to use squeeze molds to produce copies of pots quickly.
 Kiln firing produced finished pottery of more uniform brown tones than the shades of gray from traditional pottery techniques.

 Pamunkey pottery-makers learned how to paint and glaze pots.
-The teacher taught them designs and pictographs based on well-known and popular Southwestern Native American traditions.
-Two pictographs represent important stories to the tribe: the story of Captain John Smith and Pocahontas and the story of the treaty that set up payments of game.
+The teacher taught them designs and pictographs based on well-known and popular Southwestern Indigenous traditions.
+Two pictographs represent important stories to the tribe: the story of Captain John Rolfe and Pocahontas and the story of the treaty that set up payments of game.
 After the teacher left the school, some members returned to traditional pottery techniques.

-Today, Pamunkey use both traditional and newer techniques to create their pieces.
+Pamunkey used both traditional and newer techniques to create their pieces.
 To differentiate, pots made the traditional way are called 'blackware'.
 The Pamunkey Indian Museum has a variety of vessels, as well as videos and exhibits, that explain the differences in construction methods, types of temper, and decorating techniques.

 The Pamunkey ensured their Pamunkey Indian Tribe Museum, built in 1979, resembled the traditional yehakin.
 Located on the reservation, the museum provides visitors with insight into the tribe's long history and culture.
 Included are artifacts from more than 10,000 years of indigenous settlement, replicas of prehistoric materials, and stories.
 The Smithsonian Institution recently selected the Pamunkey as one of 24 tribes to be featured in the National Museum of the American Indian in Washington, D.C.